qwp0905/lfdb/README.md

 - **Key size**: maximum 256 bytes
 - **Value size**: maximum 65,536 bytes (64 KB)
-- **Heavy removes**: compaction is not implemented.
-Disk space freed by removes is returned to the per-table free list and reused for new writes, but each table's data file never shrinks.
-Heavy delete workloads will cause disk fragmentation over time.
-Tune `gc_trigger_interval` to reduce empty leaf nodes and maintain scan performance, but this does not recover fragmented disk space.
-Dropping a table deletes the entire file immediately.
+- **Heavy removes**: heavy delete workloads warrant care.
+Disk space freed by removes is returned to the per-table free list and reused for new writes.
+When auto compaction is triggered, the table is rebuilt into a new file, and reads that happen during the compaction pay an extra cost because they are routed across both the old and the new file until the swap completes.

 ## License